Ghana - Country Commercial Guide

 • Travelers are strongly encouraged to register their trip with the State Department’s Smart Traveler Enrollment Program or STEP.
 This free service allows U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 Travelers will receive important information from the Embassy about safety conditions in your destination country, helping you make informed decisions about your travel plans.
 Registration also helps the U.S. Embassy to contact you in an emergency, whether natural disaster, civil unrest, or family situation.

 • For visa information, contact the Embassy of Ghana in Washington, DC for the latest information and details.
 Address: Embassy of Ghana, 3512 International Drive NW, Washington, DC 20008; telephone (202) 686-4520.
-Consular services are also available at the Ghana Permanent Mission to the UN at 19 East 47th Street, New York, NY 10017, telephone (212) 832-1300; and the Honorary Consulate of Ghana, 3434 Locke Lane, Houston, TX, Telephone (713) 960-8806.
+Consular services are also available at the Ghana Consulate in New York at 19 East 47th Street, New York, NY 10017, telephone (212) 832-1300.
+There is also a Consulate in Little Rock, Arkansas.
+Companies may be able to express ship passports to one of these locations for processing.
 Overseas, inquiries should be made at the nearest Ghanaian Embassy or Consulate.
-Note: The Honorary Consulate in Houston suspended visa issuance in 2021 and may not have resumed.

 U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should go to the following link(s): State Department Visa Website or the U.S. Embassy Ghana – Visa Section